Coding

 Model performance overview

-“Correctness / Functionality” and “Readability / Documentation” are the two primary sources of error across models.
+“Correctness / Functionality” is the primary source of error across models.

 Performance consistency analysis (Coefficient of variation)